 Like most states, Arizona requires that every motor vehicle on the road be covered by a car insurance policy that meets certain minimum requirements, in case the vehicle is involved in a traffic accident.
-In this article, we'll discuss these requirements, and we'll touch on other key details related to auto insurance in Arizona.
+In this article, we'll discuss:

 Arizona follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
 This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).

-In Arizona, a person who suffers any kind of injury or damage due to an auto accident usually can proceed in one of three ways:
+A person who suffers any kind of injury or damage due to an auto accident in Arizona usually can proceed in one of three ways:

 Note: In a no-fault car insurance state, a claimant doesn't usually have this same range of options.
 After a car accident in a no-fault state, you must turn to the personal injury protection coverage of your own car insurance policy for payment of medical bills and other out-of-pocket losses, regardless of who caused the crash.
 Only if your injuries reach a certain threshold can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Arizona drivers don't need to worry about no-fault for an in-state accident.